-Over the past few years I’ve learned that Caroline thrives on positive feedback.
+Over the past few years I’ve learned that Caroline thrives on positive verbal feedback.
 A few positive words are like putting major money in our relationship bank.
-Here is what I make a point of saying to her every single day.

 1. I love you so much.

 Yes, we need to tell our children every day that we love them.
-And not just a cliche bedtime, “I love you” as we’re kissing them goodnight and walking out of their bedroom with our mind already on to the next thing.
+By this I mean not just a cliché bedtime, “I love you” as we’re kissing them goodnight and walking out of their bedroom with our mind already on to the next thing.
 But a really heartfelt, “I love you so much” at least once during the day, if not more.
 Best accompanied with a hug and/or rubbing of the head.

 2. You are my special girl.